crowsonkb/style_transfer/README.md

 ## Known issues

-- Multiple content layers produce incorrect feature maps when there is more than one tile.
+- Use of more than one content layer will produce incorrect feature maps when there is more than one tile.

 ## Example